copygram/bba/CONTRIBUTING.md

-Just a change to test the webhook.
+# Contribution Guidelines

+Please submit all issues and pull requests to the [laravel/framework](http://github.com/laravel/framework) repository!